yasvanthkohli/Mastering-Data-Analysis-with-SQL/README.md

    This project aims to perform an analysis of supermarket sales data using SQL.
 The dataset contains information about various sales transactions, including invoice details, branch information, customer demographics, product details, pricing, taxes, payment information, and customer ratings.
 The project will focus on data cleaning and preprocessing, as well as data filtering and aggregation techniques to derive meaningful insights from the dataset.

-2. Dataset Overview:
+2. Dataset Overview

-   The dataset consists of the following columns:
+   The dataset consists of the following columns
 - Invoice_ID: Unique identifier for each sales transaction.
 - Branch: Branch code where the sale occurred.
 - City: City where the sale occurred.